 Whatcom Falls Park

-This city park has multiple trails that wind through a scenic gorge complete with waterfalls and a scenic bridge.
-Along the way, you’ll find several benches where you can rest and enjoy the view.
+This city park has multiple trails that wind through a scenic gorge complete with waterfalls and bridge.
 The park also has picnic areas and tennis courts.

 Hiking

-Bellingham and the surrounding area are rich in hiking trails, from easy urban walks to strenuous climbs culminating in epic island views.
+Bellingham and the surrounding area are rich in hiking trails, from easy urban walks to strenuous climbs.
 Take in views of Lake Whatcom from the top of Chanterelle Trail, a moderate 4.8-mile roundtrip hike.
 On this dog-friendly trail, you’ll traverse a series of switchbacks and gain 1,000 feet in elevation.
 Head east along Mount Baker Highway to Horseshoe Bend, which takes you along the rushing blue waters of the Nooksack River.
+Travel Tip: Stay on marked trails, pack out all trash, and keep a safe distance from wildlife.

 Mountain Biking

-Routinely recognized as a top mountain biking destination in the State of Washington and located within riding distance of downtown Bellingham, Galbraith Mountain draws mountain bikers from across the state and beyond.
+Routinely recognized as a top mountain biking destination in Washington and located within riding distance of downtown Bellingham, Galbraith Mountain draws mountain bikers from across the state and beyond.
 With 65 miles of trails over 2,800 acres, there’s a trail for every skill level.

 Water Adventures